getting started

 The above example illustrates one of Distilled's important, underlying philosophies: testing harnesses and runners are easy to reason about if their underlying logic isn't obscured.
 In fact, becoming comfortable thinking about your tests this way opens the door for you to build creative things and to adapt Distilled to each project's unique testing needs.

-Check out the full documentation for when and how tests are executed!
+Check out the full documentation for when and how test

 How Tests Pass or Fail